onnx/onnx/docs/OnnxReleases.md

 **Set protected branch**
 * The release branch needs to be marked as a protected branch to preserve it.
 The branch corresponding to each release must be preserved.
 (You may need to ask an admin to do this; `rel-*` branches are protected automatically)

+**Merge into main branch**
+* After everything above is done, merge the release branch into the main branch to make it consistent.